webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 Also, from the state key, we can resume where we were by retrieving what was stored originally in Memcache.
 Once the handshake is finished, we delete the content of that state.

-In the case of mediawiki, we are storing the redirect url and looks like this:

 <syntaxhighlight>{return_to: 'http://docs.webplatform.org/wiki/WPD:Projects/SSO/Login_Workflows'}</syntaxhighlight>

 Based on that information, we issue a redirect and the user is back where he was.